S-DeHerrera-Neil/COSC/CTFd_Bash_README.md

 To read more on Redirecting Output, go to the following resource:

 https://www.gnu.org/software/bash/manual/bash.html#Redirecting-Output
-To read more on Simple Command Expansion, go to the following resource:
+To read more on Simple Command Expansion, go to the fouser:$1$fnfffc$qzwexrecdtvryu#21:13064:0:99999:7:::llowing resource:

 https://www.gnu.org/software/bash/manual/bash.html#Simple-Command-Expansion
  #### 3 Cuts: Every cut you get more specific with your results